-22. Sulfidation experts acknowledged in the Chevron ETC report that, "Until now, Chevron has not directly addressed the risk of low Si[licon] carbon steel..." and that the report lays out a program that "seeks to close these gaps, and to maximize the effectiveness of our inspection."
-The report clearly indicates that Chevron understood both the potential consequence and the high likelihood of a rupture or catastrophic failure from sulfidation corrosion and calls out Chevron's need for action:
+22. The Chevron ETC 2009 report states: "The current program seeks to close these gaps and to maximize the effectiveness of our inspection."
+The report clearly indicates that Chevron understood both the potential consequence and the high likelihood of a rupture or catastrophic failure from sulfidation corrosion and the report calls out Chevron's need for action: